 First STEP mentoring

 First STEP (striving towards excellence program) is the Faculty of Business and Economics’ academic to student mentoring program.
 There’s a lot to learn in your first year at university as you take that first step towards a successful career.
-It connects first year students with academic and peer mentors within the faculty to provide advice from those who have done it all before.
+It connects first year students (including those transfer students attending the Faculty for the first time) with academic and peer mentors within the faculty to provide advice from those who have done it all before.

 The benefits of First STEP mentoring

 First STEP helps you meet new people within your faculty and get to know an Academic in a one-to-one situation.
 You’ll gain an understanding of resources on campus, practise networking and communication skills and generally learn what it takes to succeed.